ssande7/pytf-web/README.md

 Make sure the `res_name` field matches the residue name of the molecule in the .pdb file, and that the files are named `${res_name}.pdb` and `${res_name}.itp`, otherwise they will not be found.
-The .pdb and .itp files must be present on all worker instances, and the .pdb is also required by the server to extract 3D molecule structure for display.
+The .pdb and .itp files must be present on all worker instances, and the .pdb files are also required by the server to extract 3D molecule structure for display.
 For display of the 2D structure, the required SMILES string in [`molecules.json`](resources/molecules.json) can also be found on the ATB, or from various other sources.
-See existing molecules for examples.
+See the default molecules provided in this repository for examples.

 The [PyThinFilm configuration](atb-uq.github.io/PyThinFilm) can be modified by editing [`base_config.yml`](resources/base_config.yml).
 Note that some options